-It’s always frustrating to come across a bill and realize it was due yesterday… or last week.
-If you’re late on a payment or if you miss it completely, you could end up paying late fees and negatively impacting your credit score.
+It’s always frustrating to come across a bill and realize it was due yesterday—or last week.
+If you’re late on a payment or if you miss it completely, you could end up paying late fees and taking a hit on your credit score.
 It can be especially difficult if you want to apply for a loan or credit and are about to make a big purchase like a house or a vehicle.

-If you’re a reliable customer and have only missed this one payment (slip-ups happen, we know), then you shouldn’t have a problem and you can likely avoid a late fee.
-But if you wait too long, it might not be possible — and you should prepare for a minor headache.
-Just know, a late payment isn’t the worst thing to happen.
-So long as you’re diligent about paying your bills, you’ll be fine.
+If you’re a reliable customer and have only missed this one payment, it likely shouldn’t be a big problem, and you can probably avoid a late fee.
+But if you wait too long, it might not be possible.

-Read on to learn how late a credit card payment can be before it affects your credit score and what to do if it does.
+Read on to learn how late a credit card or car payment can be before it affects your credit score and what to do if it does.

 How Late Can a Credit Card Payment Be?